- Published: 16 April 2020

 - Trademark clearance and knockout searches are being done in our proprietary software.
 The IP Office's publicly available database is limited.

 - Some files are very old and there is the need to access the physical files at the IP Office, we need to schedule meetings in order to access these files.

-- New filing instructions are received and processed normally online but not all the procedure is electronic, so we are working in batches to minimize the mandatory visits to the bank.
+- New filing instructions are received and processed normally online.
+Not all the procedure is electronic, so we continue to work in batches to minimize the mandatory visits to the bank.

-- Priorities: Priorities that lapsed during the suspension will be due on July 16, 2020.
-Deadlines to file the physical priority documents are now reestablished.
+- Priorities: Deadlines to file the physical priority documents are now reestablished.

 - Registration certificates are being issued electronically.

-- Corrections need to be filed on paper and may be done when the IP Office resumes its physical activities.
+- Corrections need to be filed on paper and are delayed as the IP Office partially resumes its physical activities.

 UPDATES OF OWNERSHIP

 - Applications to record Changes of name, address or assignments may be also be filed electronically, and the PoA belated.

 - Renewal and recordal certificates are still being issued on paper.
 There was a strong delay before the emergency, and with a partial reopening, the backlog has increased.

 OPPOSITIONS & LITIGATION: New Opposition Deadlines!

-- Opposition deadlines have been reestablished as from May 26, 2020.
-You may see the updated list of deadlines for the gazettes that had their deadlines suspended below:
+- Opposition deadlines have been reestablished as from May 26, 2020 check the next opposition deadlines in the calendar below:

-- While these are the new final deadlines, we will need your instructions well in advance in order to prepare all the paperwork.
+- Considering the bureaucratic procedures we will need your instructions well in advance in order to prepare all the paperwork.

-- Scanned documentation is still accepted, however all the originals must be submitted when we resume normal activity.
+- Scanned documentation is still accepted, however all the originals must be submitted.

 - Infringement actions: These actions may be filed online; however, we expect long delays before these are served on the other parties or the inspections are granted.